Maintenance process : How to improve the safety using your CMMS?

 Furthermore, studies on the topic - not many though - enabled to determine that most of the incidents are related to work equipment.
 Next gen solutions allow to evaluate the criticality of the equipment for all the operators, and also to foresee inherent risks to certain machines: challenging environment, conditions of intervention, etc.

 Next gen solutions such as Mobility Work are using the power of IoT (RFID, NFC) to offer very powerful features to their clients, including: equipment geolocation, tools and spare parts.
 This allows technicians to gain efficiency, time, and to avoid useless research and movements in potentially harmful locations.

 Next-gen CMMS is a critical tool for predictive maintenance

 Last but not least, Mobility Work offers a powerful analytical tool which allows to implement a predictive maintenance strategy within the plant.
 Most accident mentioned before usually occur during corrective operations (repairs), due to the exceptional nature of the interventions.
 Statistically, the number of accidents as part of corrective maintenance is twice as high as in preventive maintenance.
 Preventive maintenance allows to anticipate the failure, and to intervene even before reaching the critical point after which manipulating or operating on the equipment would be a potential threat for the operator.

 Mobility Work application's Big Data tool helps you make better decisions with customizable indicators updated in real time.

-Efficient CMMS solutions such as Mobility Work, the first online maintenance management platform, allows you to implement an ultra-efficient preventive maintenance strategy in your plant, and to quickly improve maintenance routines: efficiency, process, communication, safety, etc.
+Efficient CMMS solutions such as Mobility Work, the first online maintenance process management software, allows you to implement an ultra-efficient preventive maintenance strategy in your plant, and to quickly improve maintenance routines: efficiency, process, communication, safety, etc.